 It’s possible that the urge to remodel is rooted in a desire to slow down and simplify.
 This could be as simple as downsizing or moving to a property with more land in a nearby area, or moving to the mountain home you’ve always wanted.
 If a simpler lifestyle speaks to you, consider whether it makes sense for you and your family to downsize or pursue a relocation, either now or within a specified timeframe.

-Only you and your family can decide if your next adventure or passion project includes packing up your current lifestyle and moving to Kenya to build a school, or to Texas to build tiny homes that enable homeless people to have a roof over their heads and a stable community to work in.
-Or calling up Chess Moving and relocating to Australia!
+Only you and your family can decide if your next adventure or passion project includes packing up your current lifestyle and making a drastic move.
 Maybe your fulfilling work could be much closer to home.
 Maybe it’s in your current community.

 Whatever it is, try to identify the change you are craving and think about whether a change of design or a change of location is going to better meet that need,